-The Latest: Landowner wanted makeshift compound removed
+The Latest: Neighbor recalls people at New Mexico compound

-AMALIA, N.M. – The Latest on 11 children found living in a filthy makeshift compound in New Mexico (all times local):
+AMALIA, N.M. – The Latest on 11 children found living in a filthy, makeshift compound in New Mexico (all times local):

 12:10 p.m.